 - The officer attaches the lethality assessment screening tool to the police report and transmits both to the court and prosecutor by the first court appearance, so a more complete history of the defendant’s actions is available in requesting and determining bail and/or conditions of release.

 - With conditions of release, the defendant may receive intensive supervision as part of bail, or be placed on GPS tracking.

 - Domestic assault cases are all now expedited through court, which can benefit victim safety and recovery, and provide for more offender accountability.

 Before launching the Lethality Assessment Program , the Anoka County LAP team was told by national experts to expect about 50% of assessments to come back as high-risk.
 But the numbers have been higher.
 Approximately 75% of the domestic violence victims assessed in Anoka County are categorized as high risk.

 By the numbers

-Prior to Anoka County's LAP, Alexandra House (the county's local advicacy program and service provider) successfully reached domestic assault victims referred by law enforcement 64% of the time.
+- Prior to Anoka County's LAP, Alexandra House (the county's local advocacy program and service provider) successfully reached domestic assault victims referred by law enforcement 64% of the time.
 That number is now 81%.

 - Of the 334 high-risk victims referred by law enforcement in 2016, 75% received or are receiving ongoing advocacy services.